Resources

 Alexandria waterfront along Potomac River in northern Virginia.
 Photo from iStock.com/Backyardproduction.

-Despite the city’s expensive real estate, hundreds of amenities are available to make up for the cost of living.
-From commuting and working to the city’s central location for travel up and down the Eastern Seaboard, Alexandria has so much to offer military families.
+Despite the city’s expensive real estate, hundreds of amenities are available to make up for the cost of living, and you always have a long list of things to do in Alexandria.
+Alexandria has so much to offer military families, from a variety of commuting and work options to its central location for travel up and down the Eastern Seaboard.

 Alexandria Is the Perfect Mix of a Place to Call Home and Tourist Destination